 Long-term total ozone changes.
 The significant springtime ozone depletion represented by the ozone hole has only been observed since the early 1980s even though low winter temperatures and isolated conditions occur each year in the Antarctic stratosphere.
-Prior to 1980, the amounts of reactive halogen gases in the stratosphere were insufficient to cause significant depletion.
+Prior to 1980, the amounts of reactive halogen gases in the stratosphere were insufficient to cause a significant signature of depletion in the face of strong interannual variations in stratospheric transport.
 Satellite observations can be used in multiple ways to examine how ozone depletion has changed in the Antarctic region over the last 30-40 years:

-First, ozone hole areas displayed in Figure Q11-2 show that depletion has increased since 1980 to become fairly stable in the 1990s and early 2000s near a value of 25 million square kilometers.
+- First, ozone hole areas displayed in Figure Q11-2 show that depletion has increased since 1980 to become fairly stable in the 1990s, 2000s, and even into the early 2010s near a value of 23 million square kilometers.
 The exception is the unexpected low depletion in 2002, which is explained in the box at the end of this Question.
-The ozone-hole area is defined here as the geographical area inside the 220-DU contour on total ozone maps (see Figure Q11-1).

-Second, minimum Antarctic ozone amounts displayed in Figure Q11-2 show that the severity of the depletion has increased beginning around 1980 along with the ozone hole area.
-Fairly constant minimum values near 100 DU were observed in the 1990s and 2000s with 2002 being an exception.

-- ► Third, total ozone maps over the Antarctic and surrounding regions show how the ozone hole has developed over time (see Figure Q11-3).
-October averages of total ozone confirm the absence of an ozone hole in the 1970s and its persistent occurrence in the late 2000s. - ► Fourth, values of total ozone poleward of 63°S averaged for each October show how total ozone has changed when
+The ozone-hole area is defined here as the geographical area inside the 220-DU contour on total ozone maps (see Figure Q11-1). - Second, minimum Antarctic ozone amounts displayed in Figure Q11-2 show that the severity of the depletion increased beginning around 1980 along with the ozone hole area.
+Fairly constant minimum values near 110 DU were observed in the 1990s, 2000s, and early 2010s, with 2002 being an exception. - Third, total ozone maps over the Antarctic and surrounding regions show how the ozone hole has developed over time (see Figure Q11-3).
+October averages of total ozone confirm the absence of an ozone hole in the 1970s and its persistent occurrence in the late 2000s and early 2010s.

 Figure Q11-3.
 Antarctic total ozone.
 Long-term changes in Antarctic total ozone are demonstrated with this series of total ozone maps derived from satellite observations.
-Each map is an average during October, the month of maximum ozone depletion over Antarctica.
-In the 1970s, no ozone hole was observed as defined by a significant region with total ozone values less than 220 DU (dark blue and purple colors).
-Starting in the 1980s, the ozone hole began to appear and increased in size (not shown here).
-A large ozone hole has occurred each year since the early 1990s as shown in Figure Q11-2.
-The maps from the 2000s show the large extent (about 25 million square kilometers) of the most recent ozone holes.
-The largest total-ozone values at high southern latitudes are still found in a crescent-shaped region outside the ozone hole in October.
+Each map is an average during October, the month of maximum defined by a significant region with total blue and purple colors).
+Starting in the 1980s, the ozone hole began to appear large ozone hole has occurred each year since the early 1990s as shown in Figure Q11-2.
+The maps from the late 2000s and early 2010s show the large extent (about 25 million square kilometers) of the most recent ozone holes.
+The largest total-ozone values at high southern shaped region outside the ozone hole in October.
 The maps show that these maximum values and their extent have significantly diminished since the 1970s.
-(Note the difference in color scale with Figure Q12-2.)